Volvo EX40 Review & Prices

 Electric range, charging and tax

-The Volvo EX40 is available either with a 238hp single-motor or a 408hp twin-motor powertrain.
+The Volvo EX40 is available either with a 238hp single-motor powertrain in normal and extended range variants, or a 408hp twin-motor powertrain.

-The 408hp EX40 has an electric motor at each axle meaning it’s four-wheel-drive, and its extra power allows it to launch to 62mph in a very rapid 4.8 seconds.
-Only the pricier Tesla Model Y and Jaguar I-Pace can match or beat that figure.
-The battery in this model is also a larger 82kWh unit, giving it up to 332 miles of range.
-You won’t want for more power, although alternatives like the Ford Mustang Mach-E and Tesla Model Y both have a 350-mile-plus range capability.
+The 408hp EX40 has an electric motor at each axle meaning it’s four-wheel drive, and its extra power allows it to launch to 62mph in a very rapid 4.8 seconds.
+It’s fitted with the 82kWh battery, giving it up to 332 miles of range.
+You won’t hanker for more power, although alternatives like the Ford Mustang Mach-E and Tesla Model Y both have a 350-mile-plus range capability.

 Safety and security

-Volvo is known for building some of the safest vehicles on the road, the EX40 reinforces this with its full five-star Euro NCAP rating.
-The 97% adult occupant rating is exceptional, and it scored an above average 87% for child occupant safety as well.
+Volvo is known for building some of the safest vehicles on the road, and the EX40 reinforces this with its full five-star Euro NCAP rating.
+The 97% adult occupant rating is exceptional, and it scored an above average 87% for child occupant safety as well - but it’s worth noting that these scores were achieved in 2018, and has expired since.

 Aside from the impressive crash protection, there are plenty of standard active and passive safety systems.
 All trims come with a full complement of airbags including driver knee and side inflatable curtains.